netunicorn/netunicorn/docs/general_design.md

 The [user story](userstory.md) describes user's view on the system.
 From the user story [requirements](requirements.md) and this architecture are created.

 ## Workflow
-1. User defines a DAG of tasks
+1. User defines a Directed Acyclic Graph (DAG) of tasks
     - Each task consists of installation part and execution part
 2. The DAG defines an environment where it should be executed.
 	- The system creates an environment definition (instructions how to create the environment) using combined installation instructions from each task and pushes it to corresponding nodes